-“My DJ just cancelled!
+“My DJ just canceled!
 My wedding is next Saturday!!
 Help!!”

 How many of us have gotten that desperate call?
-How many of us have been that DJ who cancelled?
+How many of us have been that DJ who canceled?

 Legitimate emergencies happen to the best of us.
 Whether or not we handle them with integrity makes all the difference because integrity = trust.
 People do business with people they trust or people recommended to them by people they trust.
 Break that trust and the phone stops ringing.

 Most of us were introduced to integrity as a right vs. wrong phenomenon.
 Someone who has integrity did the “right” thing.
-Someone who doesn’t did the “wrong” thing.
+Someone who doesn’t do the “wrong” thing.